The online etymology dictionary provides the following history of the word, WANT.

 - When we merge with the integrated source of all potentially differentiable re-sources, the kinds of resources that pass linearly through our alimentary canal are of little concern to us.
 Ultimately, we dissociate from our individuality and Rest in the effortless proficiency of the immeasurable, non-linear I AM.

-Ahhh, we recognize the bolded words above from the parent page, “Achieving Our Souls’ Goals”, to which this aside is attached.
+Ahhh, we recognize the bolded words above from the parent page, “How to Overcome the Otherwise”, to which this aside is attached.
 The Venn Diagram below provides relative orientations for these significant phrases:

 The orientation of phrases in the graphic above indicates a progression of three states of being, from Deficiency (-1) on the left, Sufficiency (0) in the center, to Efficiency (+1) on the right.
 The trio is altogether transcended, above and beyond, by an immeasurable state of absolute Proficiency.